Allium brandegeei

-Allium brandegeei is a plant species native to the western United States.
+Allium brandegeei, also known by its common name, Brandegee’s Onion, is a plant species native to the western United States.
 It has been reported from western Colorado, Utah, Idaho, eastern Oregon, Park County, Montana and Elko County, Nevada.

 Allium brandegeei grows in sandy, rocky soil at elevations of 1200–3300 m.
 One plant produces 1-5 round to egg-shaped bulbs up to 1.5 cm in diameter.
 Flowers are bell-shaped, up 8 mm long; tepals white with green or purple midvein.